xinrui-wang1/trainerGPT/README.md

 Azure Web Apps

 ## Contributing
-If you'd like to contribute, please fork the repository and create a pull request, or open an issue for discussion.
+If you'd like to contribute, please fork the repository and create a pull request, or open an issue for discussion. 🏋️‍♂️

-Feel the burn, not the churn! 🏋️‍♂️